 If you catch one cheating in a game, how do you expect him or her to be loyal in a real business?
 Make sense, right?

 However, for judging other it’s necessary for you to know all the exact rules, right?
-That’s why it is extremely important to know the etiquette in golf.
+That’s why it is extremely important to know the etiquette in golf course.

 Share this Image On Your Site

-Here are the details of the top 15 rules of golf etiquette rules to maintain:
+Here are the details of the top 15 basic golf etiquette rules to maintain:

 Not only at the course, arriving anywhere at the specified time or before is a good manner.
 It doesn’t matter whom you are playing with, colleague, associate, business partner or best friend, show up in the course at least 15 minutes before your tee time.
 It will take 10 to 15 minutes just to check in, so the wise decision would be 30 minutes before the tee time.